 Wood and McQueen are pretty great here.
 Wood, in particular, gives a knock-out performance in a rather difficult role.
 The part required her to walk a thin line between hilarity and pathos.
 She not only conveys the anguish and desperation of a woman in a difficult situation, but also projects self-aware absurdity brilliantly.
 McQueen has a less showy role, but for a man who is mostly known for detached coolness his performance has a lot of heart.
 He plays a tender-hearted heel, not the easiest thing to pull off.
 A curious, but effective screen pair.

 As I said before, the movie has this enticingly unglamorous look.
 Milton Krasner, the man who shot gorgeous-looking movies like Three Coins in the Fountain (1954) and An Affair to Remember (1957), does an excellent job capturing the New York milieu of the sixties.
 The jazzy music score is by Elmer Bernstein (The Magnificent Seven).
 The film’s title song, written by Bernstein and Johnny Mercer, is sung by Jack Jones.

 Conclusions & Final Thoughts:

 It’s rather sad that Love with the Proper Stranger isn’t better known.
 Part of the problem is that the film has never made the transition from VHS to DVD (I’m specifically referring to the USA market).
 It’s rarely shown on TV (the print I saw was pretty beat up).
 If you are a fan of Wood and/or McQueen you don’t want to miss it!
-Tom Bosley’s (TV’s Happy Days and Murder, She Wrote) screen debut.
+Tom Bosley’s (TV’s Happy Days) screen debut.
 B&W, 102 minutes, Not Rated.